API Reference

 Body: {"domain": "newdomain.com"}

-Domain Actions
+Domain actions

-• POST /domains/:id/deactivate - Deactivate a domain
+• POST /domains/:id/deactivate — stop report processing

-• POST /domains/:id/refresh_dns - Trigger an immediate DNS check
+• POST /domains/:id/refresh_dns — trigger an immediate DNS check

-Domain DNS Records
+Domain DNS records

 GET /domains/:id/dns